ConnorHanlon/telegramBusBot/README.md

 ### Difficulties
-- Cannot cast Object[] to T[], which was essential for parsing the json into a formatted string response.
+- Cannot cast Object[] to T[], which was for parsing the json into a formatted string response.

 - cannot have a static abstract method